 The best thing about being a pig breeder and having my own business is being able to sew seeds and watch the fruits of my labour grow.
 Knowing all the while, that when my seeds do bare fruit, they are the result of my own two hands, my determination and my hard work.

 One of the biggest challenges I face is having the resources to keep the pigs alive and healthy, especially the piglets.
 Although my livelihood relies on it, I am often not equipped with the tools and finance to execute the business exactly as I would like or grow it fast enough.
 The progress I make is very slow but I have to remain optimistic and find ways to be resourceful within the limitations I have.

 Young people are financed for their enterprise but often within a

-If a young person is successful in getting funding for their project they are often given unrealistic timelines to make a profit and pay investors back.
-It can take up to a year before it is possible to show a profit and pay back loans.
+If, for example, a young person is successful in getting funding for their project, they are often given unrealistic timelines to make a profit and pay investors back.
+As it can take up to a year before it is possible to show a profit and pay back loans.

 Despite all this, I am positive about the future and about the potential within Senegal.
 In this ‘peak youth’ generation, there are not only a lot of young people but many young people with the ambition to bring about long term social change.